rodolphofr/confluent-platform-setup/confluent-platform-rbac/README.md

 * Confluent Platform version 7.9.0
 * Kafka CLI version 2.13-4.0.0 for event production and consumption
 * curl version 7.81.0

+## RBAC (Role-Based Access Control)

+Role-Based Access Control (RBAC) is a method of access control based on roles assigned to users within an organization.
+RBAC is defined through predefined roles and their associated privileges.
+Roles are a set of permissions that can be bound to a specific resource or service, allowing the associated privileges to be applied to that resource.

+Using RBAC, you can manage who has access to specific Confluent Platform resources and what actions users can perform within those resources.

+Confluent provides a set of [predefined roles](https://docs.confluent.io/platform/current/security/authorization/rbac/rbac-predefined-roles.html) for access control over resources such as organizations, environments, clusters, and Kafka-specific resources.
+Each role grants a specific set of permissions aligned with different responsibilities within the platform.

 ## Broker